Campus Safety and Crime Information

 Risk Reduction

-With no intent to victim blame and recognize that only abusers are responsible for their abuse, the following are some strategies to reduce one’s risk of sexual assault or harassment (taken from Rape, Abuse, & Incest National Network).
+With no intent to victim blame and recognize that only abusers are responsible for their abuse, the following are some strategies to reduce one’s risk of sexual assault or harassment (taken from Rape, Abuse, & Incest National Network (https://www.rainn.org/).

 Protection from Abuse Orders

 CVCC complies with Alabama law in recognizing protection from abuse orders.
-Any member of the campus community that obtains such order should notify the Campus Security.
-Campus Security will assist the complainant with developing a Safe Action Plan.
-The purpose of this plan is to reduce the risk of harm to the complaint while on campus or traveling to and from campus.
+Any member of the campus community who obtains such an order should notify the CVCC Police Chief, who will assist the complainant with developing a Safe Action Plan.
+The purpose of this plan is to reduce the risk of harm to the complainant while on campus or traveling to and from campus.

 Sex Offender Registration